Shados/envy/manual/src/introduction.md

 # Introduction
-Envy is a framework for Nix/Vim integration, providing:
+Envy is essentially a Nix-based plugin & configuration manager for neovim,
+providing:
 - [x] A convenient way to pin and package Vim plugins as Nix derivations.
 - [x] The ability for Vim plugin derivations to correctly depend on and pull in one another, and system dependencies (including plugin-native-language